daler/metaseq-biotrac56/README.rst

 Files in the repository
 -----------------------

-- `de-example.ipynb`: an IPython Notebook to demo some differntial expression analysis
+- ``de-example.ipynb``: an IPython Notebook to demo some differntial expression analysis
-- `heatmap-example.ipynb`: an IPython notebook to demo integration with ChIP-seq data
+- ``heatmap-example.ipynb``: an IPython notebook to demo integration with ChIP-seq data
-- `processor.py`: for post-processing .py files created from .ipynb files
+- ``processor.py``: for post-processing .py files created from .ipynb files
-- `prepare-output.sh`: script to prepare files
+- ``prepare-output.sh``: script to prepare files
-- `download_data.bash` to download all data used in the demo
+- ``download_data.bash`` to download all data used in the demo
-- `RNA-seq.R` R script to perform differential expression on the downloaded RNA-seq data
+- ``RNA-seq.R``:  R script to perform differential expression on the downloaded RNA-seq data

 Setup
 -----

-In order to run the IPython notebooks on your own computer, you'll need to:
+In order to run the IPython notebooks on your own computer, you will need to install the software and download the data.

-* install metaseq and its prerequisites
-* download the data used in this analysis

 The following instructions assume you do not have the scientific Python stack installed and do not have genomics tools (BEDTools, samtools, tabix, UCSC